 When gossip is juicy, well, it can’t be kept, can it?
-Haidt’s studies found that gossip (a) is overwhelmingly critical focusing most often on violations of social norms and mores, (b) is occasionally about something good, and (c) leaves people feeling powerful and more closely connected to their partners in crime.
+Haidt’s studies found that gossip (a) is overwhelmingly critical; most often it focuses on violations of social norms and mores; (b) is occasionally about something good; and (c) leaves people feeling powerful and more closely connected to their partners in crime.

 Reciprocity and gossip (the gratitude and vengeance end of reciprocity) allow us to cooperate in our complex densely populated world.